jfm/dotfiles/README.md

 ### Looks
 #### Themes
 Icon Theme: Papirus Dark

 GTK Theme: Materia Dark

+#### Colorscheme
+I aim to use the nice Solarized Dark colorscheme as much as possible because I just find it very pleasing to the eyes.

 #### Fonts
 I try to use the excellent Source Code Pro for Powerline font everywhere.
 On Arch we need to install the Powerline fonts from the git repository for it to work properly.